design-first/system-runtime/README.md

 #### What is SyrupJS ?

-It is the System Runtime Platform for JavaScript Application Systems.
+SyrupJS is a JavaScript library that manages JavaScript Application Systems.

 ## Installation